 Example: If HMIAudioMode = OFF and PrsnIDevChrgEnbl_B_Rq = Active the Infotainment Phone Charging Module shall be capable of charging a phone (ex with the USB ports) while the infotainment system remains off.

+The Infotainment module that supports charging a Phone shall power down to its low power state if PrsnDevChrgEnbl_B_Rq = Inactive and no other signals or features are powering up the infotainment module (ex Ignition_Status).

 When Ignition_Status = OFF/Accessory if the signal PrsnIDevChrgEnbl_B_Rq is no longer on the network bus (either signal missing or update bit showing the signal is not fresh data) then the last signal state shall be remembered.